gdkimaiyo/cs50x.practice/README.md

 For scenario above, if the expression is true value1 is assigned to the variable number, otherwise value2 is assigned.

+### receipt
+The is a receipt generator for customers to a mini-shop.

+This program demonstrates the use of a switch conditional statements where discrete cases are already known like for instance when a particular item is selected by the customer.

 ### type_casting
 The **aim** of this program is to understand **type casting**.
 Type casting refers to changing the variable of one data type to another.
 Like in the